 HD has undertaken various humanitarian mediation projects in Africa, Central Asia and Asia, in contexts where political dialogue has been non-existent or has not progressed while humanitarian issues remain unaddressed.
 This type of mediation has also been used in post-conflict situations where unresolved humanitarian issues have resulted in ongoing tensions.

 The Humanitarian Mediation Programme aims at improving commitment to humanitarian protection principles by parties in conflict areas and to improve the protection of civilians through increased humanitarian access.
 It also intends to promote the incorporation of adequate humanitarian safeguards into peace processes, and in some cases to provide a softer entry point for negotiation when political processes are blocked.

-The HD Centre would like to thank the Swedish Ministry of Foreign Affairs, Canada’s Stabilization and Reconstruction Unit, the United Kingdom Department for International Development (DFID), the United States Department of State, Bureau of Population, Refugee and Migration, the Government of Switzerland, the Australian Agency for International Development (AusAID), the Royal Danish Ministry of Foreign Affairs, the Ministry of Foreign Affairs of the Netherlands, and the German Federal Foreign Office for their financial support to the HD Centre’s Humanitarian Dialogue activities over the past few years.
+HD would like to thank the Swedish Ministry of Foreign Affairs, Canada’s Stabilization and Reconstruction Unit, the United Kingdom Department for International Development (DFID), the United States Department of State, Bureau of Population, Refugee and Migration, the Government of Switzerland, the Australian Agency for International Development (AusAID), the Royal Danish Ministry of Foreign Affairs, the Ministry of Foreign Affairs of the Netherlands, and the German Federal Foreign Office for their financial support to HD’s Humanitarian Dialogue activities over the past few years.